Kaushik2201/GitHub-GraphQL-API/README.md

 Mentors : Vedant Tarale and Anirudh Prabhakaran

 What I have understood from the Problem Statement
 We have to fetch data from user's GitHub account and make a interface to display it.
+Using GraphQL API

 Things I have displayed
 * User Info